RFK Jr. taps allies and COVID vaccine critics among picks for CDC advisory panel. Here's who's on the list.

 Levi previously called for more detailed data from the COVID-19 vaccine trials, suggesting that changes to how Pfizer's shot was produced may have caused side effects.

+In 2021, Levi spoke at a meeting of the FDA's outside vaccine advisers during its public comment session, opposing a broad authorization of COVID-19 boosters.

+An article co-authored by Levi in 2022 raised "concerns regarding vaccine-induced undetected severe cardiovascular side-effects" based on data from Israeli emergency calls.

-But Levi faced criticism for a paper co-authored with Florida Surgeon General Dr. Joseph Ladapo, which was cited in the state's move to recommend that young men not get mRNA COVID-19 vaccines.
+He faced criticism this year for a paper co-authored with Florida Surgeon General Dr. Joseph Ladapo, which was cited in the state's move to recommend that young men not get mRNA COVID-19 vaccines.
 Experts condemned the paper for misleading methods that could inflate the risk.

 Dr. Michael A. Ross